darkrenaissance/darkfi/doc/src/misc/hashchain/network_protocol.md

 For the `Event` to be successfully added to the `Model`, the protocol checks if the previous `Event`'s hash inside the `Event` exists in the `Model`.

-In case the check for previous `Event` failed, the protocol sends a `GetData` message requesting the previous `Event`.
+In case the previous `Event` check fails, the protocol sends a `GetData` message requesting the previous `Event`.